-Hawaii, 2012: Investigating Mosquito Vectors of Denge Virus
+Hawaii, 2012: Investigating Mosquito Vectors of Dengue Virus

-Led by Dr. Shannon Bennett, the Academy's curator of the Department of Microbiology, Academy scientists traveled to Oahu and Hawaii's Big Island to document the distribution of mosquito species that play a role in transmitting infectious disease.
+Led by Dr. Shannon Bennett, the Academy's Chief of Science and Associate Curator of Microbiology, Academy scientists traveled to Oahu and Hawaii's Big Island to document the distribution of mosquito species that play a role in transmitting infectious disease.
 Two invasive species—Aedes albopictus (Asian tiger mosquito) and Aedes aegypti (yellow fever mosquito)—are vectors of dengue virus.
 Bennett and her team discovered ecologic factors that seem to inhibit the spread and efficacy of these species.

 Alaska, 2012: Paradise Valley Species Inventory

 In collaboration with the Juneau Icefield Research Program and the U.S. Forest Service, this expedition aimed to inventory the plants and beetles of "Paradise Valley."
 A lush, isolated valley virtually surrounded by ice—yet apparently ice free for hundreds if not thousands of years—Paradise Valley is an ideal spot to examine the differentiation of new species.
-Academy botanists, entomologist, soil biologist, glaciologist, and geologist pursued different lines of research in an effort to estimate exactly how long the valley has been ice-free.
+Academy botanists, entomologists, soil biologists, glaciologists, and geologists pursued different lines of research in an effort to estimate exactly how long the valley has been ice-free.